Horlly-moon/Qr-code-component-main.github.io/README.md

 ### Continued development

-I am still having a little bit of problem on how and when to us it.
+I am still having a little bit of problem on how and when to use it.
 Hopes of getting a feedback in this project will sure be alot of help in improving my coding skills.

 ## Author